Soil quality: Physical

 The physical category of soil quality indicators consists of tests that measure soil texture, bulk density, porosity, water content at saturation, aggregate stability, penetration resistance, and more.
 These measures provide hydrological information, such the level of water infiltration and water availability to plants.

 Chemical

 Chemical indicators include pH and nutrient levels.
 A typical soil test only evaluates chemical soil properties.

 Biological

-Biological measures include diversity of soil organisms and fungi.

 The movement and biological functions of soil organisms (including earthworms, millipedes, centipedes, ants, and spiders) impact soil processes such as the regulation of soil structure, degradation of contaminants, and nutrient cycling.